 Taking direct inspiration from the City Turbo II of the 1980s, all the cues are present, from the boxy profile and circular headlights, to the chunky bumpers, widebody stance and four-spoke alloy wheels.

-Based upon the existing N-Series family of combustion and electric Kei cars, the Super-N takes over from the Honda e as the brand’s entry-level EV, and will be priced below £20,000 when it goes on sale in July.
-Battery size is yet to be confirmed, although the existing N-One e points toward a usable capacity in the region of 30kWh.
-A special City Mode unlocks the claimed 199 miles of range, with Honda also quoting a ‘combined’ range of 128 miles for mixed driving.
+Based upon the existing N-Series family of combustion and electric Kei cars, the Super-N takes over from the Honda e as the brand’s entry-level EV, and will be priced below £20,000 when it goes on sale at the end of June.
+The lightweight 29.6kWh battery delivers a claimed range of 128 miles on the WLTP combined cycle, rising to 199 miles in a dedicated City Mode.
 Its French rival is marginally down on power, but ahead on WLTP range at a claimed 163 miles.

-The Super-N is powered by a front-mounted motor delivering a modest 63bhp in its standard setting, but activating Boost Mode unlocks the full 94bhp.
-Development has taken place on both Japanese and UK roads, and Honda promises the car will be one of the lightest EVs in Europe when it goes on sale, offering an ‘infectious sense of fun’.
+The Super-N is powered by a front-mounted motor delivering a modest 63bhp in its standard setting, but activating Boost Mode unlocks the full 94bhp, enough to cut the 0–62mph time from 14.5 seconds to 10.0 seconds.
+UK cars will benefit from suspension tuning developed on British roads, said to deliver an 'infectious sense of fun'.
+It also weighs just 1,097kg, making the Super-N one of the lightest EVs on sale in Europe.
 The simulated transmission – complete with seven ratios – is usually the preserve of premium performance EVs, and could be the Super-N’s joker card.

-That sense of fun extends to the colour palette, with a wide range of customisation options, including a two-tone specification that includes a contrasting gloss black finish for the roof panel and rear spoiler, plus distinctive body graphics for those who want to go full Daikoku.
+That sense of fun extends to the colour palette, with the Super-N offered in a signature Boost Violet Pearl finish alongside a wide range of customisation options, including a two-tone specification with a contrasting gloss black roof panel and rear spoiler, plus distinctive body graphics for those who want to go full Daikoku.
 The interior is more restrained, carrying the same architecture as the N-Series, although blue ambient lighting pays homage to the City Turbo II, which changes to purple when Boost Mode is engaged.
+A Bose audio system is also fitted as standard.

 Honda also gives the Super-N a dose of Japanese conceptual framing, describing it as ‘yukai’ (pleasing) when seen, ‘meikai’ (intuitive) in use, and charged with the anticipation of ‘tsukai’ (thrilling) before pressing the starter button.